 Generalized anxiety disorder, or GAD, is a type of anxiety disorder that causes excessive worry and anxiety about many different things.
 Some anxiety is normal, but with GAD it is difficult to control and occurs out of proportion with a given situation.
 GAD causes serious dysfunction in many areas of a person’s life, such as work, school, and relationships.
-Treatment for this anxiety disorder includes behavioral therapies, medications, and ongoing self-care and healthy coping strategies.
-With dedicated treatment, it is possible to improve symptoms of generalized anxiety and improve function.

 What Is Generalized Anxiety Disorder?